Hepatitis C (hep C) infection used to be a lifelong condition for most people.

 Since hepatitis C treatment plans last several weeks, you should regularly attend medical appointments.
-Your doctor may also have a list of local groups where you can find emotional support.
+Your doctor may have a list of local groups where you can find emotional support.

-Another option is to explore the online hepatitis C community, where people share their experiences with hepatitis C. For example, the Inspire hepatitis C group allows people to connect, share stories, discuss treatment, and more.
+Another option is to explore the online hepatitis C community, where people share their experiences with hepatitis C.

 Hepatitis C is an infection that needs active treatment.
 If you have the hepatitis C virus, you may have several different medication options.
 Your doctor can advise you on the best choice for your condition and circumstances.